History of VIA de CRISTO

 The movement originated as “Cursillo” in the late 1940’s in the Spanish Catholic church and moved to the United States in the late 1950’s.
 It began in the Lutheran church when lay people and clergy attended a Catholic Cursillo in 1971, both in Iowa and Florida.
 The first Lutheran sponsored weekends were held in 1972 in Iowa and Florida and have now been held in over 25 states and some foreign countries.
 Via de Cristo is the Lutheran expression of this method which is currently being used in many denominations including: Episcopal, Methodist, Presbyterian and Reformed churches.

 Sonbeam’s ‘Weekends’ were split into a Men’s Weekend, followed by a Women’s Weekend, until we held Sonbeam Co-Ed Weekend #1 in 2018.
-CoEd Weekend #5 is scheduled for November 10-13th, 2021, at Rotary’s Camp Florida in Brandon.
+CoEd Weekends are held at Rotary’s Camp Florida in Brandon, Florida.
+Although we’re less than a mile or so from Brandon Mall, the Camp is surrounded by lakes and is a beautiful place to ‘escape’ every-day life.